Illumina/SMNCopyNumberCaller/README.md

 | Full_length_CN_raw| Raw normalized depth of full-length SMN                        |
 | g.27134T>G_CN     | CN of g.27134T>G, SNP associated with 2+0 silent carrier       |
 | SMN1_CN_raw       | Raw SMN1 CN values at SNP sites that differ btn SMN1/SMN2      |

+A .json file is also produced that contains more information for debugging purpose.

 | Fields in json    | Explanation                                                    |
 |:------------------|:---------------------------------------------------------------|